2011–12 North American winter: Mid-January Northwest U.S. snowstorm

-Leap year winter storm
+Late February winter storm

 On February 28 and 29, a powerful winter storm dropped heavy and wet snow to parts of Wisconsin and Minnesota, with snowfall totals ranging from 8-16 in.
 Snow fell at a rate of 2-3 in in the storm's heaviest bands.
 18 in of snow fell in Crandon, Wisconsin, while 20 in fell in Minocqua, Wisconsin.
 There were also frequent wind gusts over 30 mph.
 As many as 14,000 homes and businesses lost power due to the storm.